telerik/kendo-react-inputs/docs/slider/api.md

 #### showButtons `Boolean`*(default: "true")*

 Makes the Slider side arrow buttons appear.
-When set to `false` the buttons are not displayed.
+When set to `false`, the buttons are not displayed.

 #### decreaseButtonTitle `String`*(default: "Decrease")*